Applying Waterslide Decals Correctly

 10. Repeat the above steps for each new decal.

 Tip: If you notice air bubbles beneath your decal once it is dry, use a pin to prick small holes in it.
-Now paint over the decal with decal solution before pressing down on it with a moist paper towel.
+Now paint over the decal with more decal softener before pressing down on it with a moist paper towel.

 Once you have applied all your decals, and if you have done it correctly, they should now have the appearance of being painted on.
 From here, you can either leave the model with a gloss finish, or apply some weathering techniques.